chilts/connect-stream-s3/README.md

 Streaming connect middleware for uploading files to Amazon S3.

-Uses the awesome [awssum](https://github.com/appsattic/node-awssum/) for AWS goodness.
+Uses the awesome [AwsSum](https://github.com/appsattic/node-awssum/) for Amazon Web Services goodness.

 # How to get it #